sebassem/myBlog/content/english/blogs/posts/Azure-Static-WebApps-Blog.markdown

 <!--more-->

 # Overview
-I've been thinking a lot lately about having my own blog where i can write about shiny new technologies , use cases of the cloud and anything interesting i stumble upon and i started since last year using Linkedin articles as a blogging platform which helped me a lot to build the right momentum to keep me blogging on a regular basis.
+I have been thinking a lot lately about having my own blog where i can write about shiny new technologies , use cases of the cloud and anything interesting i stumble upon and i started since last year using Linkedin articles as a blogging platform which helped me a lot to build the right momentum to keep me blogging on a regular basis.

 Using Linkedin for blogging has some benefits like having a larger audience and it takes away a lot of the hassle and spending you would need to build a blog and keep it running (domain , SSL certificate , hosting platform , themes ,...etc) .
 There were other options like Wordpress and Wix ,...etc which seem very easy and don't require any code but having a previous experience with Wordpress , i could see some costs assosciated with this option and also the need to keep the site plugins up-to-date and the performance wasn't top notch.